Coronavirus: UK doctors urge shorter gap between vaccine doses | DW | 23.01.2021

-In the UK, the second dose of the BioNTech-Pfizer vaccine can be administered after 12 weeks — twice as long as the gap recommended by the vaccine's producers and the WHO.
+The United Kingdom currently allows up to 12 weeks between the doses of the BioNTech-Pfizer vaccine — twice as long as the gap recommended by the vaccine's producers and the World Health Organization.

 The British Medical Association (BMA) has called on health officials and the government to reconsider the gap between doses of the BioNTech-Pfizer coronavirus vaccine.